quoirien/slide-machine/README.md

 Because it can take time to navigate through the controls, you can create key shortcuts.
 When you have a control option active, start typing in letters or numbers.
 You'll see them appear on the lower right.
 To create the shortcut, hold shift and press Enter.
 The shortcut will appear in parentheses after the control option.
 To clear an existing shortcut on the currently active control option, don't type anything, just hold shift and press Enter.

 To use a key shortcut, start typing letters/numbers - you'll see them appear in the lower right of the screen.
 Then press Enter and if there is a defined key shortcut for that string, that control option will become active.
+Note that active means that it is selected in the controls, but if it has a function, you still need to press Enter to execute it.

 #### Layer Selector